 CHFA will allow a range of acceptable general requirements, contractor's profit and overhead maximums depending upon the complexity of the construction of the development.
 For specific ranges refer to the CHFA Procedures and Construction Guideline: Project Planning and Technical Services Review.
-CHFA will review these line items on a case-by-case basis.
+CHFA will review these line items for all developments.